-The deferred tax liabilities relate to the PRC withholding tax on the portion of the distributable profits to be derived from the Group's subsidiaries in the PRC which is expected to be distributed out as dividends to its shareholders.
+The deferred tax liabilities of RMB 3,711,000 (2017 - RMB 3,711,000) as at 30 June 2018 relate to the PRC withholding tax on the portion of the distributable profits to be derived from the Group's subsidiaries in the PRC which is expected to be distributed out as dividends to its shareholders.
 The Group has provided for withholding tax based on the dividends that would be required to be proposed or paid by certain subsidiaries under business conditions to meet its operational needs and shareholders' expectation.